hengshuaiyao/HengshuaiYao.github.io/README.md

 ## About me:

 Since 2017, I am working on reinforcement learning and deep learning for autonomous driving.
+We're hiring full-time and intern positions for reinforcement learning and robotics.

 In 2016, I was building an AI game player and a character AI module for NCSoft (California).